vendasta/api-gateway-docs/docs/Guides/Sell/OnlineToolkit.md

 title: Request
 -->

 Using the ID of the business location we can now create an order to activate the express editions of products that are part of the Local Business Online Toolkit.
-This request will create an order for Website Express, Customer Voice Express, Reputation Management Express, Listing Builder, Social Marketing Express.
+This request will create an order for Website Express, Customer Voice Express, Reputation Management Express, Local SEO, Social Marketing Express.

 ```json http
 {